GavinAnthony76/MyPortfolio/replit.md

 The portfolio includes sections for personal introduction, featured projects (focused on web applications, landing pages, and e-commerce), service offerings (web development, responsive design, e-commerce, consulting, maintenance, and MVP development), and a comprehensive contact form.
 The contact form generates detailed project briefs that are stored in a database and can be managed through an administrative dashboard.

 ## Recent Changes (August 14, 2025)
+- **Implemented Replit Object Storage integration** for portfolio images with fallback to local API serving
+- **Added storage management system** with automatic upload capabilities and URL generation
+- **Created dynamic image loading** using React Query to fetch images from storage API
+- **Enhanced image serving architecture** with proper error handling and development fallbacks
 - Added Texas Showdown 2026 as featured project - a real fighting game tournament website (https://txshowdown.com/)
 - Updated project showcase to include actual completed work alongside portfolio examples
 - Implemented functional Live Demo buttons that link to real projects